youngdjn/water-balance/README.md

 2. Use the function `run_dob_wb()` defined in `scripts/water_balance_functions/dobrowski_wb.R`.
 This function takes vectors of monthly values of environmental input variables, as described in the header of the function.
 This wrapper function is set up to model *climatic normal* water balance (that is, you supply it 12 months of climate normal data, and it computes climatic normal water balance, not water balance for specific individual years).
 This is a wrapper function around the functions published by Dobrowski et al. (2013).
 The versions of the Dobworski water balance functions included in this repo include the modifications described in the XXXXX et al. (2021) GEB paper that this repository accompanies.

+Both of these options will by default compute water balance two ways, one assuming a PET coefficient of 1.00 and one assuming a PET coefficient of 0.25.